mgahsan/ProgrammingAssignment2/SolutionManual.md

 ## [1] 0
 ```

-The 'cacheSolve' function will produce the following error message:
+The `cacheSolve` function will produce the following error message:

 ```
 > cacheSolve(M)